 Child custody disputes can be one of the most difficult parts of a divorce.
 Both parents want their children to be with them as much as possible in many cases.
 New York courts determine custody matters based on the best interests of the child.
 There is no perfect parent, so any imperfections in parenting won’t lead to a parent losing their rights.
 The courts have the legal power to declare a parent ineligible.
 A court can declare a parent unfit and reduce or limit contact between the child’s parent and the child.

 A parent can be declared unfit if they fail to provide the proper guidance, support, or care.
 The court can also declare parents unfit if they are involved in substance abuse, abuse, and neglect.
-Child Welfare Services usually becomes involved in cases where a judge declares a parent not fit.
+Child Welfare Services usually become involved in cases where a judge declares a parent not fit.
 The parent may be subject to an investigation or safety plan.

 What Happens In A Child Custody Trial?